ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-08-the-principle-of-backward-compatibility-in-ethereum-classic/index.md

 Some of the ideas being debated are:

-**EVM versioning:** Identifying [a version of the EVM](https://ethereum-magicians.org/t/evm-instruction-set-versioning/2286) every time there is a change or upgrade so that accounts and smart contracts can use that version.
+**EVM versioning:** Setting and identifying [a version of the EVM](https://ethereum-magicians.org/t/evm-instruction-set-versioning/2286) every time there is a change or upgrade so that accounts and smart contracts can use that version.
 Then, all the future versions of the EVM will be included in the protocol and node software clients so they can be perpetuated in time.

 **Account versioning:** Creating [account versions](https://etherplan.com/2019/10/26/backward-compatibility-what-is-account-versioning-in-ethereum-classic/9440/) and formats for regular and smart contract accounts that are related to specific EVM versions so they can call that EVM version each time they need to be executed.
-As all future EVM versions will be hosted in the blockchain, then no accounts or smart contracts would break if these features were added.
+As all future EVM versions will be hosted on the blockchain, then no accounts or smart contracts would break if these features were added.

-**EVM Object Format (EOF) upgrade:** The two ideas debated above, and others related to them, are being included in an upgrade, [called EOF](https://ethereumclassic.org/blog/2023-01-17-the-evm-object-format-eof-upgrade-explained), that will greatly improve backward compatibility in EVM standard blockchains such as ETC.
+**EVM Object Format (EOF) upgrade:** Similar ideas as the above, and others related to them, are being worked on and tested, and will likely be included in an upgrade, [called EOF](https://ethereumclassic.org/blog/2023-01-17-the-evm-object-format-eof-upgrade-explained), that will greatly improve backward compatibility in EVM standard blockchains such as ETC.

 Backward compatibility is a very high priority in ETC so any innovation or upgrades that enhance this guarantee will very likely be adopted by the ecosystem.